 Studio School does not assume responsibility for student housing, does not have dormitory facilities under its control, and does not offer student housing assistance other than to provide a brochure of local housing.
 According to apartmentlist.com, the median rent for a one bedroom apartment in Los Angeles is \$1,360 per month.

 Health Insurance

-All students attending Studio School must have a comprehensive health insurance plan that meets healthcare reform standards while attending.
-Students must provide proof of insurance for enrollment and to begin classes.
+Studio School highly recommends that undergraduate students have a comprehensive health insurance plan that meets healthcare reform standards while attending.

 Academic Policies and Procedures

 Studio School Grading Chart: